HangCcZ/Full-Stack-Social-Media-Deploy/README.md

 # This is a full stack web application that allow users to share news, idea and more.
-[Click here to see it live, sign up an account and leave a post!](https://full-stack-blog-sharing.herokuapp.com/)
+[Click here to see the live version.
+Sign up an account and leave a post!](https://full-stack-blog-sharing.herokuapp.com/)
 ## This web application utilizing React, Redux, Express, Node, MongoDB and react bootstrap.